vladislav99dev/fullstack-e-shop/README.md

 # fullstack-e-shop
- fullstack app using express,atlas and react
+ fullstack app using Express,Atlas,React and Tailwind.
+ ## SUPPORTS